ExcelFunctions.net Logo

 Excel Array Formulas

-An Excel Array Formula performs multiple calculations on one or more sets of values (the 'array arguments') and returns one or more results.
+An Excel Array Formula performs multiple calculations on one or more sets of values and returns one or more results.

-This is best described by an example :
+This is best described by way of an example:

-Part 1 - require transpose from cells B1:B3 into cells A5:C5
+We require a transpose from cells B1:B3 into cells A5:C5

 Excel Array Formula Example Part1

-Suppose I am working in the spreadsheet on the right, and I wish to use the Excel Transpose Function to copy the contents of cells B1:B3 into cells A5:C5.
+Suppose you are working in the above spreadsheet on the right, and you wish to use the Excel Transpose Function to copy the contents of cells B1:B3 into cells A5:C5.

 Excel Array Formula Example Part2

-If I simply type '=TRANSPOSE( B1:B3 )' into the cells A5:C5 (as shown on the right), I will get the Excel #VALUE! error message, because the cells are working independently and the function doesn't make sense to each individual cell.
+into the cells A5:C5 (as shown aboveon the right), you will get the Excel #VALUE! error message, because in this case, the cells are working independently and so the function doesn't make sense to each individual cell.

 Result - obtained by inputting as an array formula

-In order to make sense of the Transpose Function, we need to get the cells A5:C5 to work together as an ARRAY - ie. we need to enter the function as an Excel array formula.
+In order to make sense of the Transpose Function, we need to get the cells A5:C5 to work together as an ARRAY.
+Therefore we need to enter the function as an Excel array formula.

-The array formula is entered by pressing CTRL-SHIFT-Enter (see below for further details on inputting array formulas).
-This puts curly braces around the formula as seen in the formula bar of the results spreadsheet.
+The array formula is entered by pressing the keyboard combination Ctrl + Shift + Enter (see below for further details on inputting array formulas).

 Inputting Excel Array Formulas

-In order to be understood as an array formula, you have to input your formula as follows :
+In order to be understood as an array formula, a formula must be input in the following way:

-• Highlight the range of cells that you want to input your array formula into
+• Highlight the range of cells that you want to enter your array formula into;

-• Type the array formula into the first cell (or if already typed into the first cell, make this cell editable by pressing F2 or clicking in the formula bar
+• Type the array formula into the first cell (or if already typed into the first cell, put this cell into edit mode by pressing F2 or clicking in the formula bar);

-• Press CTRL-SHIFT-Enter (ie. press the CTRL and SHIFT keys, and while these are pressed down, press the Enter key
+• Press Ctrl + Shift + Enter (i.e. press the Ctrl and Shift keys, and while keeping these pressed down, press the Enter key.

 Editing Excel Array Formulas